 - You can also report a work-at-home scam with Scam.com and sign up to be a registered user.

 - If you come across a website that has scammed you or is a scam, you can report it to Google.

 - You can also watch this video entitled, “How to Detect work at home scams” for more tips.

 You can find out more information about work at home scams, and how to avoid them so that you can find, apply to and get a work at home job.
 All Workersonboard Fans get a free coupon to take my online course here.

-If you are unsure of how to navigate this website, please watch this video here.
+If you are unsure of how to navigate this website, please watch the video below.

 If you have been scammed or know of someone who has, please leave me your comments below.